purdue-arc/rocket_league/rktl_control/nodes/README.md

 - `~frame_ids/map` (string, default: `'map'`): Frame ID of the common reference frame for all objects.
-In the context of the project, this is the frame centered on the middle of the field, with the x-axis pointed towards a goal, the y-axis pointing towards a sideline, and the z-axis pointed up.
+In the context of the project, this is the frame centered on the middle of the field, with the $x$-axis pointed towards a goal, the $y$-axis pointing towards a sideline, and the $z$-axis pointed up.
 By convention, this should be called `'map'`.
 - `~frame_ids/body` (string, default: `'base_link'`): Frame ID of the object being tracked.